RiggingWizard/dkRivet/README.md

 # dkRivet
-Attaches a locator between two edges
+Python script to attach a locator between two edges